Calicheamicin: Biosynthesis

 The core metabolic pathway for biosynthesis of this molecule resembles that of other characterized enediyne compounds and occurs via an iterative polyketide synthase (PKS) pathway.
 This type I PKS loads Acetyl-CoA and then repeatedly adds a total of seven Malonyl-CoAs.
 The growing polyketide is acted upon by the ketoreductase domain (KR) and dehydratase domain (DH) during each iteration to produce a 15-carbon polyene, which is then processed by accessory enzymes to yield the putative enediyne core of calicheamicin.
-Maturation of the polyketide core is anticipated to occur by the action of additional enzymes to provide a calicheamicinone-like intermediate as a substrate for subsequent glycosylation.
+Maturation of the polyketide core is anticipated to occur by the action of additional enzymes to provide a -like intermediate as a substrate for subsequent glycosylation.